 Each factory program can be modified to your own requirements, just enter the menu and change the settings shown.
-Modifications are stored after the power is switched off (however not when the battery pack is removed while the detector is on, which is inappropriate).
+Modifications are stored after the power is switched off.
 If the changes are not what you expected, then they can be reset using the factory settings.
 Please find tables of these, and write your own settings at the back of this manual.